The Roses - Vows Clip

 Where to Watch Cellular Boyfriend

-Looking to watch 'Cellular Boyfriend' on your TV, phone, or tablet?
-Hunting down a streaming service to buy, rent, download, or view the Shinju Funabiki-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.
+Set to enjoy 'Cellular Boyfriend' from the comfort of your living room?
+Hunting down a streaming service to buy, rent, download, or view the Shinju Funabiki-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Cellular Boyfriend' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Cellular Boyfriend' right now, here are some particulars about the horror flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Cellular Boyfriend' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Cellular Boyfriend' right now, here are some details about the horror flick.

-You probably already know what the movie's about, but just in case...
+Thinking about what happens in this film?
 Here's the plot: "High school student Ayumi kills herself and leaves behind a cryptic message that says "will be killed by boyfriend."
 Ayumi's classmates Satomi and Yuka investigate her suicide and quickly links her death to a popular cellphone dating simulation game called Keitai Kareshi.
 The main features of the game include a 'love gauge' that determines how well the player is faring and the ability to chat with other players.
 Satomi, Yuka download the game to their phones and begin interacting with their new virtual boyfriends.
 Soon after, Satomi shares the game with her co-worker who -- not long after the love gauge on her cellphone hit zero -- dies from electrocution.
 Meanwhile, Yuka sends the game to her manager who turns up dead the following day following a mysterious accident.
 The mystery deepens as Satomi discovers the image of Naoto, a senior student whom Satomi secretly admired, on her friend Hisami's cellphone.
 Written by Dr. Jay Trotter" .